thomassuedbroecker/terraform-vpc-kubernetes-watson-nlp/README.md

 ### Prerequisites

-To use the bash automation you need following tools to be installed on your local computer
+To use the bash automation you need to have  following tools to be installed on your local computer:

 * [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
 * Plugin VPC infrastructure